 - Gardening, cooking, crossword puzzles

 - Taking time for your favorite coffee or tea; even a little chocolate!
-(Confession: I am allowing myself 3 rather than 1 chocolate per day now!)
+(Confession: I am allowing myself 3 rather than 1 chocolates per day now!)

-- Declutter to create more space while in isolation.
+- Declutter to create more space while at home.
 You might discover a treasure!

 - Care for your family, neighbors, pets: doing something for someone else (whether or not you feel like it) raises our endorphin levels, the “feel good” chemical in our bodies.

 - Drink water, wash your hands.
 Again, bonus benefits for doing this frequently!

 Note: most of these are drawn from my Renewing Your Spirit workbook.
 What would you add?

 What needs extra “Care” in your life, team, organization right now?Apply for an Unlock Potential Strategy Session with me to explore how you, your team, your organization are practicing care in light of our VUCCA (Volatile, Uncertain, Culturally Complex and Ambiguous) challenges.